juliommen/toro-challenge/README.md

 ```
 npm run test
 ```
-This tests don't depend on database setup, neither on running the application.
+This tests don't depend on database set up, neither on running the application.

 #### End-to-End Tests